MicaViera/holbertonschool-shell/basics/README.md

 Delete files from the current directory.
 Delete an entire directory.
 The command for changing the direcory to the previous one.
+Show the type o file in another directory.